CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 ## Implement Pagination using the .NET SDK

-*In an earlier lab, you explored using a continuation token to manually implement paging.
-YOu will now use the **HasMoreResults** boolean property and **ExecuteNextAsync** method to implement paging in a cleaner fashion.
-Behind the scenes, these properties still use the continuation token.*
+*You will use the **HasMoreResults** boolean property and **ExecuteNextAsync** method of the **ResourceResponse** class to implement paging of your query results.
+Behind the scenes, these properties use a continuation token.
+A continuation token enables a client to retrieve the ‘next’ set of data in a follow-up query.*

 ### Use the **HasMoreResults** and **ExecuteNextAsync** Members to Implement Pagination